Ranson criteria

 The Ranson criteria form a clinical prediction rule for predicting the prognosis and mortality risk of acute pancreatitis.
 They were introduced in 1974 by the English-American pancreatic expert and surgeon Dr. John Ranson (1938–1995).

 Usage

 A score of 3 or more indicates severe acute pancreatitis.
 This can cause organ failure, necrosis, infected necrosis, pseudocyst, and abscess.
 If diagnosed with severe acute pancreatitis, people will need to be admitted to a high-dependency unit or intensive care unit.

-The mnemonic "GALAW & CHOBBS" (Glucose, Age, LDH, AST, WBCs; Calcium, Hematocrit, Oxygen, BUN, Base, Sequestered fluid) can be used to help remember these criteria.